Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 But when I noted that it was my initial antidote to fear, what I really want people to hone in on that, Mike, because fear is what they use to control us.

-And it and their evokement of fear is like the little green, the the man behind the curtain.
+And their evokement of fear is like the little green, the man behind the curtain.

-And so if you just release yourself from walking around in fear, and stop worrying about the boogeyman that you know coming to get you and audit you and all of this.
+And so if you just release yourself from walking around in fear and stop worrying about the boogeyman coming to get you and audit you and all of this.

-And man, when I learned, Mike, that the 87,000 uh faux people, the uh uh auditors that they hired with guns.
+And man, when I learned, Mike, that the 87,000 faux people, auditors that they hired with guns, remember, they even wanted to plant the scary that they were going to arm them.

-Um, and then when I learned that it was all bullshit, it just hit me.
+And then when I learned it was all bullshit, it just hit me.

-I thought, man, it is it is the wizard of Oz, the man behind the the the little the little man behind the green curtain.
+I thought, man, it is the Wizard of Oz, the man behind the little man behind the green curtain.

 That's all they have out there.